ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 These are the heroes of the Blood Bowl arena, the most resourceful and talented players in the sport.
 Star Players act as free agents, playing occasional games for any team that can afford their high fees (and that they are willing to assist in the first place), and then moving on to play for another team.
 A team may Induce up to two Star Players that are allowed to play for the team.
 Unless the league commissioner decides otherwise, any Casualty table results applied against a Star Player are waived after the game - they can afford all the resurrection spells they need!

 Star Players may not take the number of players in the team to more than 16.
-However, players that are missing the game due to injury do not count towards the number of players on the team, so they are not counted when working out how many Star Players a team can have. *Star players that must be hired as a pair (such as Dribl & Drull or the Swift Twins) only count as a single Star player choice.
-However, they will still take up two spaces on a team's Team Roster.*
+However, players that are missing the game due to injury do not count towards the number of players on the team, so they are not counted when working out how many Star Players a team can have. <span style="color: darkmagenta">Star players that must be hired as a pair (such as Dribl & Drull or the Swift Twins) only count as a single Star player choice.
+However, they will still take up two spaces on a team's Team Roster.</span>

 It is possible for both teams to hire the services of the same Star Player: